Site icon Complete Water Solutions

 Chlorine:

-Chlorine also known as sodium hypochlorite and commonly known as bleach.
+Chlorine is also known as sodium hypochlorite and is commonly known as bleach.
 Many municipalities chlorinate their water and some private well sources may chlorinate as well.
-Most RO Membranes in todays market are Polyamide (PA) / Thin Film Composite (TFC).
+Most RO Membranes in today’s market are Polyamide (PA) / Thin Film Composite (TFC).
 These membranes do not have a high tolerance to chlorine.
-Most membrane manufactures limit the amount of Free Chlorine that Membranes can tolerate before degradation begins (you will ruin them).
-There are some membranes in the market place that can tolerate chlorine, one such example is Cellulose Acetate (CA).
-For the simplicity of this article we will take a look at common ways to reduce / remove chlorine before your Reverse Osmosis System.
+Most membrane manufacturers limit the amount of Free Chlorine that Membranes can tolerate before degradation begins (you will ruin them).
+There are some membranes in the marketplace that can tolerate chlorine, one such example is Cellulose Acetate (CA).
+For the simplicity of this article, we will take a look at common ways to reduce/remove chlorine before your Reverse Osmosis System.

 Hardness: (Calcium & Magnesium)